-The 'Dreaming' or the 'Dreamtime' is an Indigenous-Australian oral history of the world and its creation.
+The 'Dreaming', or the 'Dreamtime', is an oral history of the world and its creation, shared by Aboriginal and Torres Strait Islander people.
 Passed down through generations, these stories commonly feature characters who display undesirable behaviours, and face retribution because of it.
 In this way, the Dreaming illustrates rules for living and interacting with the natural environment.

 'The Dreaming' is an English approximation of an Aboriginal and Torres Strait Islander concept.
-This is known as Jukurrpa in the Warlpiri language, though has different titles for different language groups.
+This is known as Jukurrpa in the Warlpiri language of Central Australia, though has different titles for different language groups.
 Dreamtime stories are linked to specific places, for example landmarks, bodies of water, and the stars.

 'The Dreaming' is considered a vastly inadequate translation of Jukurrpa, a concept which is foreign to English-speakers due to its complexity and non-finite nature.

 Indeed, in his 1956 essay 'The Dreaming', the Australian anthropologist W.E.H.
 Stanner says:

 "A concept so impalpable and subtle naturally suffers badly by translation into our dry and abstract language."

 Moreover, labelling it 'the Dreaming' may evoke fantastical imagery, disrespecting the complexities of the original concept:

 "These tales are neither simply illustrative nor simply explanatory, they are fanciful and poetic in content because they are based on visionary and intuitive insights into mysteries; and, if we are ever to understand them, we must always take them in their complex content."

 The Dreamtime did not only take place at the beginning of time - it encompasses the past, present, and future.
 As a holistic philosophy grounded in the very earth itself, it cannot be consigned to a past people.
 It is an integrated way of life that the Warlpiri people believe in to this day.